osu-cass/AP-CSE-API/README.md

 #### Debugging

 In VSCode, we have a convenient launch configuration for debugging the server from within the Docker container.
-Simply launch the **Attach to Docker** launch configuration, and VSCode will attach a debugger instance.
-As long as you're running the `watch-ts` NPM script, you should be able to make changes and inspect the running code with breakpoints.
+Simply launch the **Attach to Docker** launch configuration _after you've followed the previous section_, and VSCode will attach a debugger instance.
+With both the VSCode debug configuration and the `watch-ts` script running, you'll be able use breakpoints to debug the API server as you develop.